 St Petri church – The church of the “river farers”

 So while the seafarers had their own church, so did the river farers.
-St Petri church started to get built-in 1220 and it used to be an open-air church.
-During the war (WWII) 2/5 of the church was completely destroyed and the rebuild started in 1982.
-Since 2014, the church is a university church.
+St Petri church started to get built in 1220 and it used to be an open-air church.
+During the war (WWII) 2/5 of the church was destroyed and the rebuild started in 1982.
+Since 2014, the church has been a university church.
 The church is also called St Peter’s church.

-The reason why you should visit the St Petri church is because of the viewing tower.
-There’s a viewing platform 50 meters up and from there you can see a really nice view.
-And what’s great is that there’s an elevator that takes you to the top so no need to struggle with the steps.
+You should visit the St Petri church because of the viewing tower.
+There’s a viewing platform 50 meters up, and from there, you can see a really nice view.
+What’s great is that there’s an elevator that takes you to the top, so there’s no need to struggle with the steps.
 The entrance fee to the tower is 4 euros per adult.
-The church is opened from 09:00 – 20.00 between March and September.
-During wintertime, it opens later and closes earlier.
+The church is open from 09:00 – 20.00 between March and September.
+During wintertime, it opens later and closes earlier but it is worth a visit during the Christmas market for sure.

 St Petri is a modern church

-Like I mentioned before, St Petri church is nowadays a university church.
-This means that there are different ceremonies and lectures held within the church.
-It’s a meeting place for teachers and students and everyone is welcome to join.
-There is also a church laboratory – now, how amazing is that?!
+As I mentioned before, St Petri church is nowadays a university church.
+This means that different ceremonies and lectures are held within the church.
+It’s a meeting place for teachers and students, and everyone is welcome to join.
+There is also a church laboratory—now, how amazing is that?!

 St Gile’s church – the church of the craftsmen

-St Giles church (also called Aegidienkirche) is the smallest of the five churches in Old Town of Lubeck and it was the church of the craftsmen.
-The church is famous for its carved choir that was made in 1587.
-There is not that much information about this church compared to the others but if you have the time, make sure to visit this church too.
+St Giles Church (also called Aegidienkirche) is the smallest of the five churches in the Old Town of Lubeck.
+It was the church of the craftsmen and is famous for its carved choir, which was made in 1587.
+There is not that much information about this church compared to the others, but if you have the time, make sure to visit this church, too.

-It’s opened Tuesday to Saturday between 10:00 and 18:00 during the summer but it closes earlier in the winter.
+It’s open Tuesday to Saturday between 10:00 and 18:00 during the summer but it closes earlier in the winter.
 Be aware that the church is closed on Sundays and Mondays.

 If you go to the market square (near the town hall) you can see a small model of the old town and there you can also check out all the churches in miniature.